All Episodes

 Yeah.

-I have the feeling that if he went one on one with that idiot geography teacher, he'd eat his lunch.
+I have the feeling that if he went one-on-one with that idiot geography teacher, he'd eat his lunch.

 No, I agree with that.

-That's absolutely uh un intolerable to me.
+That's absolutely intolerable to me.

-That that's a threshold veto.
+That's a threshold veto.

-That's a threshold no go as far as I'm concerned.
+That's a threshold no-go as far as I'm concerned.

 He was a bright kid.

-Now, you know, this nation is not going to survive very long if our best and brightest are assuming our Constitution is eclipsed by an international court that can try our president on during a war on these charges when the other side, the other side, the enemies of this country are barbarians without mercy, slicing people's heads off, slicing talk you want to talk about torture?
+Now, you know, this nation is not going to survive very long if our best and brightest are assuming our Constitution is eclipsed by an international court that can try our president during a war on these charges when the other side, the other side, the enemies of this country, are barbarians without mercy, slicing people's heads off.

 You want to talk about death when Saddam Hussein was using bulldozers to create mass graves?